-We accomplish our mission within the context of the mission, vision and policies of the Texas Tech University Health Sciences Center and its Board of Regents.
+We accomplish our mission with the context of the mission, vision and policies of the Texas Tech University Health Sciences Center and the Board of Regents.

-SOAHS Milestones
+SHP Milestones

-- 1981 67th Texas Legislature approves funding for School - 1983 First students accepted - 1985 Full Accreditation received for programs in Physical Therapy, Occupational Therapy, Medical Technology - 1991 Emergency Medical Services program added - 1993 Department of Communication Disorders transferred from TTU, where it had existed since 1928 - 1994 Expansion of PT and OT programs to Amarillo and Odessa with extensive reliance on HealthNet - Expansion of PT program from B.S. to M.P.T. - 1999 Addition of Physician Assistant Program at Midland Expansion of OT program from B.S. to M.O.T.
-Approval of B.S., Emergency Medical System Management Program - 2000 Addition of Masters of Athletic Training Program - Addition of Masters of Vocational Rehabilitation Program - Addition of B.S. in Emergency Medical Systems Management
+1981 67th Texas Legislature approves funding for School 1983 First students accepted 1985 Full Accreditation received for programs in Physical Therapy, Occupational Therapy, Medical Technology 1991 Emergency Medical Services program added 1993 Department of Communication Disorders transferred from TTU, where it had existed since 1928 1994 Expansion of PT and OT programs to Amarillo and Odessa with extensive reliance on HealthNet Expansion of PT program from B.S. to M.P.T.
+1999 Addition of Physician Assistant Program at Midland Expansion of OT program from B.S. to M.O.T.
+Approval of B.S., Emergency Medical System Management Program 2000 Addition of Master of Athletic Training Program Addition of Masters of Vocational Rehabilitation Program Addition of B.S. in Emergency Medical Systems Management Expansion of Physician Assistant Program from B.S. to M.P.A.S.
+Relocation of Department of Communication Disorders to TTUHSC facilities Relocation of School Of Allied Health-Odessa to permanent facilities at TTUHSC-Odessa Approval of Clinical Doctorate in Audiology (Au.D.)
+2001 Relocation of School Of Allied Health-Amarillo to permanent facility Completion of Physician Assistant Program permanent facility Approval of Center for Brain Mapping and Cortical Studies 2002 Approval/addition of "first-in-nation" M.S., Molecular Pathology (M.S., M.P.)
+Approval/addition of M.S. in Rehabilitation Sciences (M.S., R.S.)